Narpear/KG-to-LLM/README.md

 This Jupyter Notebook demonstrates the integration of a Knowledge Graph (KG) with Large Language Models (LLMs) like GPT-4.
 It utilizes the Neo4j database, LangChain library, and the OpenAI API to answer queries based on the data stored in the Knowledge Graph.

+## Important Note
+The knowledge graph we create is going to consist of incorrect information.
+This is to ensure that the LLM is using data from the knowledge graph to answer, and the answer does not come from the data it is pretrained on.
+(If the LLM is able to generate answers with the incorrect information, it means that the LLM is deriving knowledge from the graphs successfully.)

 ### Prerequisites
 Before running this notebook, ensure that you have the following: